-- · Failing to appear to a clerkship, - Missing a clerkship due to violation of dress code, - Being unprepared for a clerkship, - Tardiness or leaving a clerkship early, - Failing to notify the attending physician of an absence one hour before the clerkship begins in the case of illness/emergency; or in the case of a known absence, failure to request permission for absence within an appropriate timeframe for patient care needs, - Failure to follow current policy regarding clinical requirements such as current Clinical Training Certificate, valid CPR, TB, etc.
+- Failing to appear to a clerkship - Missing a clerkship due to violation of dress code - Being unprepared for a clerkship - Tardiness or leaving a clerkship early - Failing to notify the attending provider of an absence one hour before the clerkship begins in the case of illness/emergency; or in the case of a known absence, failure to request permission for absence within an appropriate timeframe for patient care needs - Failure to follow current policy regarding clinical requirements such as current/valid CPR, TB, etc.

 Each unexcused absence will require the student to make up 8 hours of clinical clerkships.
-Two unexcused absences may result in failure of the clerkship at the discretion of the attending physician.
+More than two unexcused absences will result in failure of the clerkship unless excused by the Associate Dean of Clinical Education.
+All make-up rotations must be completed by the end of the quarter unless a grade of Incomplete is granted for the clinical rotation.

-Advance Notice of Absence
+(d) Advance Notice of Absence

-- A student must notify the attending physician by phone of an expected absence.
-In the event of illness if a student fails to notify the attending physician at least one hour prior to the clerkship, it will be considered an unexcused absence.
-The student must call the attending physician directly on his/her cell phone or other designated phone number.
-Do not email the physician or call the front desk or the extended site to leave a voice message about an absence. - A student anticipating an extended absence is required to get advanced permission to miss clerkships from every affected clinical faculty member.
+- A student must notify the attending provider by phone of an expected absence.
+In the event of illness, if a student fails to notify the attending provider at least one hour prior to the clerkship, it will be considered an unexcused absence.
+The student must call the attending provider directly on his/her/their designated phone number.
+Do not email the provider or call the front desk or the extended site to leave a voice message about an absence.
+Emailing or Teams messaging is NOT an appropriate form of communicating an absence. - A student anticipating an extended absence is required to get advanced eligibility for meeting criteria from the Dean of Students and notify affected clinical faculty.
 This written documentation must be completed prior to the absence.
-Extended absences must be coordinated with the Dean of Students.
+Extended absences must be coordinated with the Dean of Students and affected clinical faculty.
+Students are only allowed 2 absences (excused and/or unexcused) per rotation per quarter.

-Late Arrival to Clinical Clerkship
+(e) Late Arrival to Clinical Clerkship

-Students who are late to their assigned clinic shift will receive a warning for the first incident.
-If a second incident occurs in the same quarter, the student may be sent home and the absence counted as unexcused.
-If a student is running late to a rotation due to other SCNM clerkships or classes, they must notify the supervising physician prior to the start of the rotation with the expected time of arrival.
+Students who are late to their assigned clinic shift will receive a warning for the first incident and may receive an unexcused absence for the clinic shift.
+Subsequent incidences in the same quarter may result in failure of the clinic rotation.
+If a student is running late to a rotation due to other Sonoran University clerkships or classes, they must notify the supervising provider prior to the start of the rotation with the expected time of arrival.

-Professional Dress Code:
+(f) Professional Dress Code